 These are utilized for supplying water for fountains and for the machines that are utilized for aesthetic situations and for aeration in the engineering, and commercial applications.
 Fountain pumps are even constructed for the usage of either internally or externally and those are designed based on the pool size and many other factors.
 Even a few of the fountain pumps are energized by solar power and they operate along with the well pump to generate landscape scenarios like that of waterfalls.

-Few of the other kinds of submersible pumps are:
+A few of the other kinds of submersible pumps are:

 - Borehole pumps